BRIEF-Pro: Universal Context Compression with Short-to-Long Synthesis for Fast and Accurate Multi-Hop Reasoning: Discussions

 \subsection{Importance of Training a Long-context Compressor}

 The goal of long-context compression is to reduce inference cost without degrading downstream performance.
 While modern LLMs can perform aspect-based and length-controlled summarization, using them directly for compression increases inference cost and undermines this objective.
-Our contribution is to train a lightweight compression model that achieves strong long-context compression at low inference cost while preserving task quality, which is a non-trivial objective that requires careful training design rather than simply invoking modern LLMs.
+Our focus extends beyond absolute context length to include efficiency, cost, and accessibility.
+Specifically, our contribution is to train a lightweight compression model that achieves strong long-context compression at low inference cost while preserving task quality, which is a non-trivial objective that requires careful training design rather than simply invoking modern LLMs.
+Long-context compression can be positioned as a complementary approach to future long-context models, enhancing efficiency and reasoning robustness rather than merely extending the maximum token length.

 Furthermore, our experimental results show that fine-tuning a compression model for these tasks is also non-trivial.
 The core challenge lies in constructing effective training data.
 Our preliminary experiments show that the definition of the target summary strongly influences both training difficulty and model performance.
 For example, we currently adopt the Head-Tail Iterative Pruning method because removing unhelpful sentences in the middle produces multiple discrete text segments rather than a coherent and continuous summary.
 While this approach can yield more concise outputs, it substantially increases training difficulty and results in suboptimal model performance.
 These findings reinforce our belief that the training method proposed in this work makes an important contribution to efficient compression model training.